MichaelBoegner/dry-forloop/README.md

     '--'

 5. __callback__
-Function to execute on each element, taking two arguments:
+Function to execute on each element, taking three arguments:

     element
         The current element being processed in the array.